wrex/lessons/content/post/2019-3-1-beginner-blues.md

 The first and most important fundamental for **any** music (not just blues, IMHO) is *rhythm*.

 You can get away with murder with muffled or wrong notes and chords, as long as you've nailed the rhythm.
-The opposite is definitely not, true, however: even absolute perfect melody/harmony/articulation sounds *awful* if the rhythm is off.
+The opposite is definitely not true, however: even absolute perfect melody/harmony/articulation sounds *awful* if the rhythm is off.

 The fundamental rhythmic groove of the blues is based on triplets and swung eighths.